loudest/incognito/README.md

-## Incognito Peer to Peer WebRTC encrypted video chat conferencing
+## Peer to Peer WebRTC encrypted video chat conferencing

 Encrypted WebRTC video conferencing app built on Javascript.
-Uses peer-to-peer connections for A/V and a centeralized sockets.IO signaling server for command delegation.
+Uses peer-to-peer connections for A/V and a centeralized sockets.IO signaling microservice server for command delegation.
 Bypasses firewalls and is obfuscation routing network safe (TOR).

 ![Screenshot](screenshot.png)